 - Students apply for admission during the second semester of their junior year using this form.

-- Submit three copies of the form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of Urban Studies for her signature.
+- Submit three copies of the form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of Urban Studies for approval signature.

 - The director of Urban Studies will review and submit your application to the graduate director of the MPA program.

 - Acceptance into the BA/MPA program is determined after an evaluation of the application by the MPA Director.

 - Students will receive a letter from the chair notifying them of their acceptance into the program.